Training Teachers Nationwide

 While the Rwandan education system has made significant progress in recent years, many teachers still lack expertise in the student-centered learning approaches and digital technologies that will improve their ability to reach their students and help the students succeed in the country’s rapidly evolving economy.

-Since launching in August 2021, the Educational Resilience Program (ERP) has trained 500 teachers and 152 directors of studies from 171 schools across Rwanda.
-These ERP graduates have gone on to offer peer trainings to nearly 2,000 additional teachers.
-By the end of the 2023–2024 school year, the ERP will have helped approximately 125,000 students access critical-thinking education, digital skills, and life skills.
+Between 2021 and 2023, the Educational Resilience Program (ERP) trained 500 teachers and 152 directors of studies from 171 schools across Rwanda.
+These ERP graduates went on to offer peer trainings to approximately 3,300 additional teachers.
+By the end of the 2023–2024 school year, the ERP had helped 123,000 students access critical-thinking education, digital skills, and life skills.

 Currently, we are collaborating with graduate students at Carnegie Mellon University-Africa to build a digital platform able to share ERP lessons and facilitate discussions with up to 60,000 teachers.
 While we cannot bring all the world’s children to the Village, we now can bring part of ASYV to kids around Rwanda—and possibly, one day, around the world.